 Students are expected to adhere to the Focus Internship scheduled participation as pre-arranged with their focus mentor and approved by the Program Director.
 It is the responsibility of the student to communicate directly with their focus mentor regarding any absences or scheduling concerns, and to make arrangements to make-up the time missed.

-Students are provided the opportunity for three (3) planned personal days during the clinical year, which must be approved no later than 2 weeks before the absence.
+Students are provided the opportunity for two (2) planned personal days during their first year, one per semester, and four (4), two per semester during their second year.
+These must be requested at least 2 weeks before the absence unless there are extenuating circumstances.
 No more than one personal day make be taken in any single rotation.
-Absences other than that for illness, emergency or a preapproved personal day will not be tolerated and, in addition to requiring the time to be made up, will result in one course grade being deducted from the final grade for each day missed.
+Absences other than that for illness, emergency or a pre-approved personal day will be discussed on a case-by-case basis in addition to requiring any assigned work to be made up.